Job market paper

 Health Screening and Selection: Evidence from Biennial Subsidies in South Korea

 Public health screening programs are widely used, but their impact is often limited by low participation among high-risk individuals who stand to benefit most from early diagnosis.
-I study selection into health screenings and their causal effects using quasi-random variation from South Korea’s National Health Screening Program, which subsidizes 90–100% of screening costs every other year at even-numbered ages.
-Using survey data, I find that subsidy eligibility increases screening completion by 16–19 percentage points (183–295%).
+I study selection into health screenings and their causal effects using quasi-random variation from South Korea’s National Health Screening Program, which subsidizes 90-100% of screening costs every other year at even-numbered ages.
+Using nationally representative survey data, I find that subsidy eligibility increases screening completion by 16-19 percentage points (183-295%).
 Compliers with the subsidies are predominantly from lower socioeconomic backgrounds and are in poorer health than those who always participate regardless of subsidies.
-Using national health insurance claims data, I find that subsidy eligibility increases both early- and late-stage cancer diagnoses by 17–19%, as well as treatments for conditions including cancer precursors, hypertension, diabetes, high cholesterol, and osteoporosis.
+Using national health insurance claims data, I find that subsidy eligibility increases both in-situ and invasive cancer diagnoses by 17-19%, as well as treatments for conditions including cancer precursors, hypertension, diabetes, high cholesterol, and osteoporosis.
 These results demonstrate that subsidies can effectively target high-risk individuals and strengthen the impact of public health screening programs.

 Fig: Stomach cancer screening rate by age